KJ-Labs/Updated_Disaster_Dashboard/README.md

 ## Presentation PDF
 ![Git](presentation.PNG)
 Card images are from Canva professional.
+Data is not meant as professional advice, please validate any recommendations/data with a licensed professional.